open-contracting/standard/docs/schema/reference.md

 #### Identifier

-The identifier block provides a way to [identify the legal entities](identifiers.md#organization-identifiers) involved in a contracting (or planning) process.
+The identifier object provides a way to [identify the legal entities](identifiers.md#organization-identifiers) involved in a contracting (or planning) process.

 When describing an organizational unit (for example, a department or branch of an organization), the `identifier` field should identify the main organization.
 The other fields should describe the organizational unit.
 For more information, see [organizational units](../guidance/map/organizational_units.md).